xarray-contrib/datatree/docs/source/hierarchical-data.rst

 Often datasets like this cannot easily fit into a single ``xarray.Dataset`` object, or are more usefully thought of as groups of related ``xarray.Dataset`` objects.
-For this purpose we provide the ``DataTree`` class.
+For this purpose we provide the :py:class:`DataTree` class.

-This page explains in detail how to understand and use the different features of the ``DataTree`` class for your own heirarchical data needs.
+This page explains in detail how to understand and use the different features of the :py:class:`DataTree` class for your own heirarchical data needs.

 .. _node relationships: